-Notes to the Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Years ended September 30, 2014 and 2013
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Three month period ended December 31, 2014 and 2013 (Unaudited)

 (j) Intangible assets

 The Group's intangible assets consist of patents, trademarks and software licenses.
 The Company records intangible assets at fair value at the date of acquisition.
 An intangible asset is capitalized when the economic benefit associated with an asset is probable and when the cost can be measured reliably.
 Intangible assets are carried at cost less accumulated depreciation and impairment losses.
 Cost consists of expenditures directly attributable to the acquisition of the assets.